Skip to content

 Criterion Requirement

-Document Commercial lease, domiciliation certificate, utility bill
+Document Commercial lease, utility bill, property tax assessment

 Validity Less than 3 months for utility bills; lease must be current